-Advisory: English 48 and English 49, each with a grade of "C" or better, or equivalent, or Assessment Skill Level R5 and W5.
+Advisory: English 47A or English 48 and English 49, each with a grade of "C" or better, or equivalent or Assessment Skill Levels R5 and W5.

-Continuation of Art-Fine Art 195A and B. This course is an advanced level ceramics course in which students design and construct wheel thrown and hand built ceramic forms selecting an area of focus emphasizing form and surface enrichment.
-Student will develop, mix and use clay and glazes, as well as load and fire gas and electric kilns.
-This course is intended for students majoring in art and for students interested in designing objects in three dimension.
+This is an advanced level ceramics course in which students design and construct wheel thrown and handbuilt ceramic forms selecting an area of focus emphasizing form and surface enrichment.
+Students develop, mix, and use clay and glazes as well as load and fire gas and electric kilns.
+This course is intended for art majors and all students interested in developing ceramics skills.
 (FT) AA/AS; CSU; UC.